 Chiropractic care is generally very helpful for those with chronic back pain.
 The best outcomes are realized by those who pay attention to their musculoskeletal complaints and undergo maintenance treatments for their back pain.

 For those who are unfamiliar with chiropractic care, the spinal manipulation treatment can be surprisingly vigorous and effective.

-Chiropractic treatment for lower back pain involves applying short, quick thrusts along the spine – sometimes with thumbs or elbows, sometimes using other tools – in order to restore mobility and reduce or eliminate pain.
+Chiropractic treatment for lower back pain involves applying short, quick thrusts along the spine – sometimes with thumbs or elbows, using other tools – to restore mobility and reduce or eliminate pain.